 The Jewish New Year, the Chinese New Year, and the Real New Year

-"Many of our nerds and you Chef Ray have tribal backgrounds, and your own holidays, which makes it very hard to plan a corporate calendar.
+This is what I was telling K Ray Beauregard-Goldstein, CEO Stan's chef as we boarded the executive elevator together.
+"Many of our nerds have tribal backgrounds and their own holidays, which makes it very hard to plan a corporate calendar.
 From an HR perspective, one size should fit all".
-This is what I was telling K Ray as we boarded the executive elevator together.

-K Ray Beauregard-Goldstein is CEO Stan's private chef.
-As readers of this blog know, K Ray has mixed Catholic and Jewish ethnicity and he cooks cost effective lasagna for Stan, daily.
+As readers of this blog know, K Ray has mixed Catholic and Jewish ethnicity and he cooks cost effective lasagna for CEO Stan, daily.

 K Ray told me that it's the Jewish New Year next week.
 "Happy New Year, Gloria; you do not need to Jewish to enjoy our New Years", he said.
 (K Ray wears also wears a cross, to display his mixed ethnicity.)